hardik-vala/hardik-vala/_posts/2024-07-01-can-any-company-become-a-unicorn.md

 Disclaimer: I'm a proto-founder, and I've never seen or been part of the full startup movie from the inside--beginning to end.
 So these musings come are derived from some lived experience, but also my ongoing study of business history.

-If you have any counter-examples or suggestions, send them my way.
+If you have any counter-arguments or suggestions, send them my way.
 I'm always looking for ways to improve my mental models.